-Using Microsoft® Windows® System Restore
+Using Microsoft® Windows® XP System Restore

-The Microsoft® Windows® XP operating system provides a System Restore feature that allows you to return your computer to an earlier operating state if changes to the computer's hardware or software (including new hardware or program installations) or system settings, have left the computer in an undesirable operating state.
+The Microsoft Windows XP operating system provides a System Restore utility that allows you to return your computer to an earlier operating state if changes to the computer's hardware, software (including new hardware or program installations), or system settings have left the computer in an undesirable operating state.
 You can also undo the last system restore.

 System Restore automatically creates system checkpoints.
 You can also manually create your own checkpoints by creating restore points.
-To limit the amount of hard disk space used, older restore points are automatically purged.
+To limit the amount of hard disk space used, older restore points will be automatically purged.